-This section illustrates some indicative obligations for licensees of IMT bands in order to achieve universal service targets.
+This section illustrates some indicative minimum obligations for licensees of IMT bands in order to achieve universal service targets.
+However, the details will be aligned with the Broadband policy and contained in the relevant ITA.

 Coverage and capacity obligation per IMT band in South Africa: